tesoph/MS1_Portfolio/README.md

 ### Existing Features
 * Header (every page)
   * The header on every page features a navigation bar to navigate through the website.
-  * The navigation bar is responsive and is collapsed to a navbar toggler on mobile devices to contribute to a minimal look.
+  * The navigation bar is responsive and is collapsed to a navbar toggler on devices below 768px width to contribute to a minimal look.
   * The header features a logo which is an anchor link to the home page.
-  * The logo is unconventially placed in the navigation bar (above the navigation links) in order to create a  memorable and eye-catching design.
+  * The logo is unconventially placed in the navigation bar (above the navigation links) in order to create a  memorable design.

 * Footer (every page)
   * Social media icons